microsoft/microsoft-ui-xaml-specs/active/teachingtip/TeachingTipSpec.md

 ### Create a teaching tip

-Here's the XAML for a pointing teaching tip control that demonstrates the default look of the TeachingTip with a title and subtitle.
+Here's the XAML for a simple pointing teaching tip control that demonstrates the default look of the TeachingTip with a title and subtitle.

 When the user clicks the button, a teaching tip will appear and display a message to the user.